mayconfmelo/transl/docs/example/main.typ

 We'll share the same room, yeah \
 For Jah provide the bread \

+#transl(data: fluent("file!" + read("ftl/pt.ftl"), lang: "pt") )

+// Get "cards" on Fluent database (Portuguese)
+// Get the expression equivalent to "cards" in standard database (English)
+// Translate all ocurrencies of the English expression to the Fluent Portuguese
+#show: doc => transl("cards", from: "en", to: "pt", doc)

 Is this love?
 Is this love?
 Is this love?\
 Is this love that I'm feeling?\
 Is this love?
 Is this love?
 Is this love?\